alexsinfarosa/model/README.md

 ## NEWA Blueberry Maggot Model

-#### For a better experience on mobile divices follow these instructions
+#### For a better experience on mobile devices follow these instructions

 ##### IOS